Life: AD 76 – 138

 Hadrian showed a great interest in law and appointed a famous African jurist, Lucius Salvius Julianus, to create a definitive revision of the edicts which had been pronounced every year by the Roman praetors for centuries.

-This collection of laws was a milestone in Roman law and provided the poor with at least a chance of gaining some limited knowledge of the legal safeguards to which they were entitled.
+This collection of laws was a milestone in Roman law and provided the poor with at least a chance to gain some limited knowledge of the legal safeguards to which they were entitled.

 The Succession Crisis During Hadrian’s Final Years